 Working with Models

-pull — Download a model from the Ollama model registry.
-This is the first step before running any model.
+pull downloads a model from the Ollama model registry.
+This is the first step before running any model, because the weights must be on our disk before anything can run.

 ollama pull llama3.2